MCR COMMITTEE TILL END OF MT2021

 The Facilities and Environment Officer is responsible for planning, organising, and promoting the MCR’s recycling, conservation and resource- management activities and to coordinate publicity for the environmental activities and campaigns of OUSU and of any other organisation external to the College and the University to which the MCR is affiliated.
 They are responsible for coordinating the use of the MCR gardening plots.
 They also look after Facilities of the MCR.

-The Facilities and Environment Officer position is Aaron Smith.
+The Facilities and Environment Officer position is Winnie Smith.

 The Fresher’s Officer is the first point of contact for many incoming Freshers.
 The role of the Freshers’ Rep is to coordinate and oversee all the activities in Freshers’ Week in Michaelmas term, as well as any other Fresher-related event.
 The position also involves a small amount of work during term, answering email queries from prospective students and taking the occasional tour.